kgourav148/RAG-Application/README.md

 2. Hierarchical Indexing
 3. Dynamic Chunking can be adopted and chunking overlap tunning
 4. Introduction of Re-ranking in retrieval process
 5. Query transformation - Decomposition, Stepback, etc.
+6. Streamlit based UI to upload document and query questions